gumaerc-testorg/6.046j-spring-2012/content/pages/readings.md

 Sipser, Michael. _Introduction to the Theory of Computation_.
 PWS, 1997.
 A good text on computability and complexity theory, with proof ideas to kick off each proof.

 Tarjan, Robert. _Data Structures and Network Algorithms_.
-Society for Industrial and Applied Mathematics, 1985. \[Preview with {{% resource_link "adc19c03-d91b-42ea-a576-45aca2486e93" "Google Books" %}}\]
+Society for Industrial and Applied Mathematics, 1985. \[Preview with [Google Books](http://books.google.com/books?id=F8xTTGX1b8kC&pg=PAfrontcover)\]
 An advanced book with tons of good stuff.

 Background Mathematics